ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/java-interoperability/the-bindgen-tool.md

 >**Note:** If a Java exception class is explicitly generated as a Ballerina binding class, it would follow the naming convention `JException` or `JError`.
 For instance, the binding class's name for `java.io.FileNotFoundException` would be `JFileNotFoundException`.

 ### Dependent classes
-When there are dependent Java classes present inside generated Ballerina bindings (as parameters or return types), the Bindgen Tool generates an empty Ballerina binding class to represent each one of these classes.
+When there are dependent Java classes present inside generated Ballerina bindings (as parameters or return types), the Bindgen tool generates an empty Ballerina binding class to represent each one of these classes.
 This represents a Java class mapping without the constructors, methods, or field bindings.
-If one of these classes is required later, the Bindgen Tool could be re-run to generate the complete implementation of the Ballerina bindings.
+If one of these classes is required later, the Bindgen tool could be re-run to generate the complete implementation of the Ballerina bindings.

 E.g., the generated dependent class representing `java.util.List` is as follows.